Blendify/blender-manual/trunk/blender_docs/manual/data_system/files/image_formats.rst

 .. hint::

-   If you aren't interested in technical details, a good rule of thumb for selecting an output formats for your project is:
+   If you aren't interested in technical details, a good rule of thumb for selecting output formats for your project is:

    Use OpenEXR
       if you intend to do compositing or color-grading on these images.